4undRaiser/Meta-Ads-Evmos/README.md

-# MetaAds Built on Optimism
+# MetaAds Built on Evmos
 Note: this code has not been audited.

 # Summary

-MetaAds provides a decentralized way of running ad campaign in the metaverse.
-It allows Metaverse Space owners to mint an NFT representing their space while specifying the number of daily visitors and a link pointing to their Space in the metaverse.
+MetaAds provides a decentralized way of running ad campaign in the metaverse/web3 space.
+It allows Space owners to mint an NFT representing their space while specifying the number of daily visitors.
 And Users can pay a specified ammount to run a campaign for number of days selected.

 # How it works

-*User mints a new ad space on the metaverse as an NFT while specifying the required parameters and paying a one time optimism public goods fee for the awesome community :)
+*User mints a new ad space on Meta-Ads as an NFT while specifying the required parameters

 *Space will be automatically listed in the marketplace.